parrisma/rfq-rag/docs/main/index.md

 > Need a price on dis eln RFQ, thx.
 40 percent, Cpn 2 % fixed, Under TPH.SW, Notional USD $5000,  quarterly, Participation 90 percent, Mat 2 yrs.
 Thank you in advance for your prompt response.
 Grace
 ```
 For each example we also remember the exact details, such that we can save and use the text and the expected result as examples to give to the model.
+Ultimately it is these details we need to automated the pricing reply to teh client.
+e.g.
 ```json
 "parameters": {
     "underlying": "TGF.PA",